Decs42/nodejs-chat/README.md

 ```

 - you will then be able to delete a message to the chat room from the client like below:
+, where the action is delete_message and data is the ID of the message

 ```